I have a new byline!!

 The 2021 List of Twitter Calls for Pitches/Submissions Google Doc is up to date!
 There are a lot of good tweets from editors who want your pitches right now.

 I have decided to start doing some freelancing again myself out of a desperate attempt to get verified on Twitter, LOL.
 Anyway, here are pitching guides for Gawker, Well+Good, SELF, Fodors, and Rewire.
 I’m currently trying to crack into Parents Magazine, Oprah Daily, and Slate!

 The Deeper Shit Snippet

 Just a reminder, there is now a premium version of The Sleeper Hit!
 It’s called The Deeper Shit and it is a new personal essay delivered to your inbox each week.
-Here is a lil’ preview of what last week’s was about:
+Here is a lil’ preview of what a recent one was about:

 Okay, that’s all for this installment!
 Hit reply if you like this newsletter and I’ll write you back.
 Or, hit forward if you’ve got a buddy you think would be into it.
 Later, folks!

 About me: I’m a writer based in the Mid Ohio Valley after having lived in Chicago and Portland for a few years.
-Follow me on Instagram (@merylkwilliams) and Twitter (@MerylWilliams) for social media posts about wading into Stepmom TikTok, finding subtle Pride decorations for Appalachia, and being jealous of Chuck for being free from Facebook.
+Follow me on Instagram (@merylkwilliams) and Twitter (@MerylWilliams) for social media posts about recording an episode of my podcast with Chuck as the guest host, the satisfaction of quitting Suddenlink, and trying out multiple coffee cake recipes.

 Like this newsletter?
 Reply with some nice words and/or forward it to a buddy!
 (Said buddies: Subscribe here to get this newsletter every two weeks.)